bartacruz/scenery-cuyo/README.md

 # FlightGear custom scenery of Cuyo area

-This scenery covers some parts of the Cuyo area (La Rioja, San Juan, Mendoza and) and part of Chile (Santiago).
+This scenery covers some parts of the Cuyo area (La Rioja, San Juan, Mendoza) and part of Chile (Santiago).
 It is generated using [OpenStreetMap](https://www.openstreetmap.org/) data.

 The process exctracts landcover information from the OSM datasets (landuse, natural, water tags, etc) and uses [Osm2City](https://osm2city.readthedocs.io/) for line data and objects (roads, tracks, rivers, buildings, pylons, etc.)